-- C. The winners of the pageant, on July 18th will be required to meet with the pageant committee at 10 am at Lisa' Custom Interiors to sign official contracts, go over requirements for the year and to get photos taken.
+- C. The winners of the pageant, on July 16^{th,} will be required to meet with the pageant committee at a time to be determined in the Ellis County Fair office to sign official contracts, go over requirements for the year and to get photos taken.
 They must be in full western attire for photos.
-These photos will be used for sponsorship sheets, autograph sheets, social media and other forms of advertising throughout their rein. - D. They will work with pageant committee members to secure sponsors for the following year's pageant and help plan/run the pageant. - D. They will be present at the following years' pageant competition.
-They will set the reining pattern for the next years contestants and MC the speech/modeling competition.
-At the rodeo they will present the crown to their successor. - E. They should assist with events at the Ellis County Fair when asked. - F. The queen and princess are expected to appear at a minimum of 2 Rodeos within the State of Kansas and 2 additional events in Ellis County.
-Photos of these events will need to be sent to the committee to use for social media and advertising. - G. Collect and bring a scrapbook or digital slideshow detailing their year. - 7.
-Contestants Entry forms must be post marked no later than July 2, 2024.
+These photos will be used for sponsorship sheets, autograph sheets, social media and other forms of advertising throughout their reign. - D. They will work with pageant committee members to secure sponsors for the following year's pageant and help plan/run the pageant. - E. They will be present at the following years' pageant competition.
+They will set the reining pattern for the next year's contestants and MC the speech/modeling competition.
+At the rodeo they will present the crown to their successor. - F. They should assist with events at the Ellis County Fair when asked.

+The queen and princess are expected to appear at a minimum of two Rodeos within the State of Kansas and two additional events in Ellis County.
+Photos of these events will need to be sent to the committee to use for social media and advertising.

+- G. Collect and bring a scrapbook or digital slideshow detailing their year. - 7.
+Contestants Entry forms must be postmarked no later than July 2, 2025.
 Forms received after July 2 but prior to July 8 will pay an additional sponsorship fee of \$50. - 8.
-The judge's decisions will be final.
-The pageant committee and/or Ellis County fair board members have the right to dismiss contestants on grounds of improper conduct. - 9.
+The judges' decisions will be final.
+The pageant committee and/or Ellis County Fair Board members have the right to dismiss contestants on grounds of improper conduct and if contestant if unable to fulfill duties. - 9.
 The queen and princess will receive a tiara, buckle and sash to wear at all appearances.
-The little miss will receive a tiara and sash.
+The Little Miss will receive a tiara and sash.
 Contestants will also receive prizes for winning certain categories. - 10.
-Revisions may be made the day of the contest based on the number of participants at the discretion of the pageant committee.
+Revisions may be made on the day of the contest based on the number of participants at the discretion of the pageant committee.